Cyprus Mulls New Covid Measures As Per Capita Rate Tops World - UrduPoint

 Like other European countries, the Mediterranean island has been hit by a surge in cases of the highly contagious Omicron variant of the coronavirus.

+On Tuesday, the Republic of Cyprus registered a new record of 5,457 cases in a population of around one million, surpassing the New Year's Eve spike of 5,048, which topped five consecutive daily record highs.

-According to Agence France-Presse figures, Cyprus recorded the world's highest Covid infection rate per 100,000 inhabitants over the past seven days.
+According to AFP figures prior to the release of Tuesday's data, Cyprus recorded the world's highest detected Covid infection rate per 100,000 inhabitants over the past seven days.

 It was top with 2,505 cases per 100,000 inhabitants, followed by Denmark (2,117), Ireland (1,946), Greece (1,762) and France (1,680).